 What is Digital Transformation?

-In reality, digital transformation looks different for every organization since it is difficult to create a single solution that fits every need.
-In general terms, VALiNTRY360 defines digital transformation as:
+Digital transformation can take on many forms depending on the needs and desires of an organization so it is difficult to create a single solution that fits every need.
+Still, VALiNTRY360 generally defines digital transformation as:

 Integrating digital tools into every aspect of an organization in order to create fundamental changes in how that organization functions internally and delivers value to its constituents.